hearthefields/febra-m_claros-neira-s_music-mixerS2023/README.md

-# Multimedia Authoring - Music Mixer S2023
+# Aristocratic Cats - Music Mixer S2023

 Welcome to our Music Mixer project!
 The main intent behind this collaboration was to research, experiment, design, and build a multimedia application using design and motion tools, HTML, CSS, and JavaScript.